JaapRood/vry/README.md

 - `attributes` - `object` or any `Immutable.Iterable` of key-value pairs with which the type defaults will be overridden and amended.
 Nested `object`s and `array`s are converted to `Immutable.Map`and `Immutable.List` respectively, while any `Immutable.Iterable`s will be left untouched.
 - `options` - `object` with the following keys
   - `parse` - `function` as described by `state.parse` that is to be used instead of `state.parse` to transform the passed in `attributes`.
+  - `defaults` - plain `object` or `Immutable.Iterable` of default key-value pairs that are used as the base of the instance, instead of those defined for the `State`.

 ```js
 const User = Vry.State.create('user', {